tboyko/railcar/README.md

 If you followed the installation steps, you're done.

-Because Rails, by default, only fingerprints assets when running in production mode, Railcar will not run while in development.
+**Note:** Because Rails, by default, only fingerprints assets when running in production mode, Railcar will not run while in development.

 ## Contributing